halojoy/ActivateLoginSession/README.md

 # ActivateLogin
 Sign up and email activation for Login.
-Protects your pages so for members only.
+Protects your pages so for members only.<br />
 PHP script and SQLite database.